3.1. Basic Conditionals

 Every program needs to make some decisions during its executions.
 These decisions are typically made on the basis of the user input.
 To make such decisions, we use conditional statements.

-In this article, we'll understand the basic if
+In this article, we'll understand the basic if and else statements used for

 making decisions on the basis of logical expressions (conditions).